 When it comes to style, all the jewelry will be a the shape of a bar…more or less.
 Some options have designs on the ends or features in the middle.
 For a softer look, you can opt for two small bars or loops that are connected by a chain.

-- Everything You Want to Know Before Getting a Cartilage Piercing - September 10, 2021
+- What To Know Before Getting An Orbital Piercing - September 23, 2021